 The influx has a significant impact on society as well, as the refugees come in high numbers.
 It is hard for a country to cope with such an influx, since authorities are not used to the work it takes to manage and shelter all refugees.
-This crisis has started only a few years ago, so it is likely that the migrant situation of now compared with 2006 is quite different.
+This crisis has started only a few years ago, so it is likely that today´s migrant situation compared with 2006 is quite different.
 How does the media react to the influx?
 Do they still use controversial, stereotyping language in their articles?
 This study has analysed the presence of right wing extremism in German tabloids.
 The interesting change in migration combined with the controversial topic of right wing extremism have lead the author to formulate the following research question: “How do German tabloids use right wing extremist ideology to report about migrants nowadays compared to ten years ago?”.

-First of all, data has collected by desk research as well as by case studies.
-Migration reports of the German Bundesamt für Migration und Flüchtlinge (Ministry for Migration and Refugees) gave an insight into the migration backgrounds of 2006 as well as2015.
+First of all, data have been collected through desk research as well as through case studies.
+Migration reports of the German Bundesamt für Migration und Flüchtlinge (Ministry for Migration and Refugees) gave an insight into the migration backgrounds of 2006 as well as of 2015.
 These are likely to be reliable, since the source comes from the government department.
 It is expected that a German governmental department would publish transparent and reliable reports.
 Furthermore, the report of Butterwegge (Massenmedien, Migration und Integration.
 Asylbetrug und Ausländerkriminalität: Missbrauchen die Zuwanderer „das deutsche Gastrecht“?, 2006) has provided a clear overview on the media reporting on migrants in 2006, which has been used as reference material for the research of right wing extremism in German media nowadays.
 The study of Butterwegge is of particular interest, because he is an expert on the topic and has specialised in social and political issues, such as poverty and right wing extremism.
 Since Butterwegge has already published papers, such as: ‘”Media and multicultural society” and “Right wing extremism”’ (Prof. Dr. Christoph Butterwegge Universität zu Köln, Humanwissenschaftliche Fakultät – Politikwissenschaft), he seems to be an expert on the topic of this paper.
-Therefore, Butterwegge’s (2006) paper has been a good starting point to do research on.
-There were no obvious criticisms to be found on Butterwegge’s work.Besides that, the authors Gudrun Hentges and Bettina Lösch of the book Die Vermessung der sozialen Welt: Neoliberalismus – Extreme Rechte – Migration wrote about Butterwegge, ‘Butterwegge, with his political position as a political scientist has proved to be a socially committed citizen.
+Therefore, Butterwegge’s (2006) paper has been a good starting point.
+Besides that, the authors Gudrun Hentges and Bettina Lösch of the book Die Vermessung der sozialen Welt: Neoliberalismus – Extreme Rechte – Migration wrote about Butterwegge, ‘Butterwegge, with his political position as a political scientist has proved to be a socially committed citizen.
 He stands within the tradition of a political scientist that feels committed to democratic society - a scientific tradition that wants to intervene in social and political processes’ (2011, p.
 10).
 Thus, the authors describe Butterwegge as a highly involved author, who meets the expectations of a real committed political scientist.